 Home Forward will allow the GOALS contract to be in the name of any adult member of the household.

 The traditional escrow account used in HUD Family Self-Sufficiency (FSS) programs has been replaced with a managed savings account.
 Any rent paid by a participant household above $351 (known as the “strike point”) will be placed into the managed savings account.
-The monthly amount placed into a family’s managed savings account is limited to the difference between the strike point and the family’s ceiling rent (for public housing families) or voucher payment standard (for Section 8 families).
+The monthly amount placed into a family’s managed savings account is limited to the difference between the strike point and the family’s ceiling rent (for public housing families) or voucher payment standard (for HCV families).
 Households participating in GOALS whose unit is converted under RAD are subject to policies consistent with the RAD program.

 Notwithstanding 24 CFR 984.303 (c), the length of time on the program will be five years from the date the contract is effective, with the opportunity to extend for an additional two years.
 The effective date of the contract is the first day of the month following the date the contract was signed by the designated GOALS participant and the Home Forward’s representative.
 Eligibility for the two-year extension follows current policy and HUD guidelines.